Doctor of Philosophy in Environmental Sciences and Policy

 Doctoral Program Learning Outcomes

 Graduates from CEU's PhD program in Environmental Sciences and Policy will:

 Possess the knowledge to

-Understand the complex interdisciplinary connections among scientific, ethical, economic, social, cultural, and political aspects of environmental issues at both global and local levels and create new knowledge in their chosen field of in-depth research;
+- Understand the complex interdisciplinary connections between scientific, ethical, economic, social, cultural, and political aspects of environmental issues at both global and local levels and create new knowledge in their chosen field of in-depth research;

 Apply skills to: